Celebration for a 10-Year-Old DaVinci Roof

 Back in 2011 Dan Baer made a smart move.
 The California homeowner replaced his rotting wood shake shingles with fire-resistant composite roofing from DaVinci Roofscapes.

 Concerned with wildfires in Orange County where he lives, Baer knew his old shake roof had to go.
-Once he got his DaVinci composite slate roof installed, he was so excited that he and his wife Cynthia threw a party.
-Not just any party, but a Roof Party.
+Once he got his DaVinci composite slate roof installed, he was so excited that he and his wife Cynthia threw a roof party!

 In the past decade, Wildland Urban Interface (WUI) codes and restrictions have increased on the West Coast.
 That makes Baer even more satisfied with his DaVinci roof purchase.